Tanya-Raina/revised-todo-app-angular/README2.md

 4. Has a custom directive - `appHighlight`.
 5. Demonstrates simple two way binding.
 6. The SCSS files are written in common CSS.
 [To be converted to SCSS]
+7. Added a check Service used by all 3 components.